Cape Dory 25

-The Cape Dory 25, also called the Cape Dory 25 Mark I, is an American trailerable sailboat that was designed by George H. Stadel Jr. as a cruiser and first built in 1973.
+The Cape Dory 25, is a recreational keelboat built by Cape Dory Yachts.
+845 boats were built between 1973 and 1982.

-The Cape Dory 25 is sometimes confused with the unrelated 1981 design from the same manufacturer which replaced it in production, the Cape Dory 25D.
+It was also called the Cape Dory 25 Mark I, and is sometimes confused with the unrelated 1981 design from the same manufacturer which replaced it in production, the Cape Dory 25D.

-Production

-The design was built by Cape Dory Yachts in East Taunton, Massachusetts, United States.
-A total of 845 boats were built between 1973 and 1982, but it is now out of production.

 Design

-The Cape Dory 25 is a development of the Allied Boat Company's Greenwich 24, using the same hull, but a new deck and coach house.
+Designed by George H. Stadel Jr., it is a development of the Allied Boat Company's Greenwich 24, using the same hull, but a new deck and coach house.
 Allied sold the molds to Cape Dory in 1972.
 Cape Dory increased the freeboard to improve below decks headroom and this also added 7 in to both the length overall and the waterline length.
 They also redesigned the interior.

-The Cape Dory 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig with a deck-stepped mast; a spooned, raked stem, a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed long keel.
+The fiberglass hull has a spooned, raked stem, a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 4000 lb and carries 1700 lb of ballast.

 The boat has a draft of 3.00 ft with the standard keel.

+It has a masthead sloop rig with a deck-stepped mast.

 The boat is normally fitted with a small 4 to 8 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
 The main cabin also has drop leaf table.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 60 in.
-There is a lazarette in the stern for stowage.
+There is a lazarette in the stern.

 The design has a PHRF racing average handicap of 255 and a hull speed of 5.7 kn.